mcgowent/sprint-webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+That it is a library that works over the node js similiar to how react works over pure js.
+And that importing express looks different.

 - [ ] Describe Middleware?

+Middleware are like small functions that handle one aspect of an application or problem.

 - [ ] Describe a Resource?

+Example of a resource would be like json or XML

 - [ ] What can the API return to help clients know if a request was successful?

+status(200) Which is a HTTP status code that tells the user that everything was successful

 - [ ] How can we partition our application into sub-applications?

+Routes

 ## Project Setup

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [X] Create a forked copy of this project.
-- [ ] Add your _Project Manager_ as collaborator on Github.
+- [X] Add your _Project Manager_ as collaborator on Github.
-- [ ] Clone your forked version of the Repository.
+- [X] Clone your forked version of the Repository.
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [X] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on this Branch, committing changes regularly.
+- [X] Implement the project on this Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [X] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project.

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master on your fork. **Please don't merge your own pull request.**
+- [X] Submit a Pull-Request to merge <firstName-lastName> Branch into master on your fork. **Please don't merge your own pull request.**
-- [ ] Add your _Project Manager_ as a Reviewer on the Pull-request
+- [X] Add your _Project Manager_ as a Reviewer on the Pull-request
-- [ ] Your _Project Manager_ will count the challenge as done by merging the branch into _master_.
+- [X] Your _Project Manager_ will count the challenge as done by merging the branch into _master_.

 ## Database Persistence Helpers